EasyTiger909/voi-discord-bot/README.md

 `/flex` slash command will use NFT Navigator Indexer API to pull ARC-72 tokens held and display media to channel

-### Listings and Sales Announcements (soon)
+### Listings and Sales Announcements

-Will require reading listing and sales events from ARC-72 contracts
+Checks NFT Navigator (ARC-72 Indexer) API every 60 seconds and posts listings and sales to configured channels

 ### ARC200 tips (later)

-Need to allow for choosing desitnation when recipient has multiple addresses registered
+Need to allow for choosing destination when recipient has multiple addresses

 ## Typescript